sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 *Deltarune.*

 This wasn't *Kris* talking to you.
-This was the *Angel*, the *Player* behind Kris, currently controlling him.
+This was the *Angel*, the *Player* behind Kris, currently controlling him from somewhere in your world.

 And they were asking you... how to get *into* the game's world?!